Michael Young Building,

 The workshop will explore reflections and evidence with practitioners, testing out the ideas and whether they are useful in other collaborations.
 There will be time for exploration and discussion.

-We are very pleased that Professor Deborah Blackman, of the University of New South Wales, is visiting The Open University and will present her research on organisational change and improvement in Australian public services.
+We are very pleased that Professor Deborah Blackman, of the University of New South Wales, visited The Open University and presented her research on organisational change and improvement in Australian public services.
 Her article in Public Administration Review on this work won an award in 2016.

-Professor Jean Hartley, Executive Director of the OU's Centre for Policing Research and Learning (CPRL), will reflect on collaborative structures and processes to achieve valuable outcomes, drawing on her earlier work with local government, and more recently with the 17 police forces which are partners in CPRL.
+Professor Jean Hartley, Executive Director of the OU's Centre for Policing Research and Learning (CPRL), reflected on collaborative structures and processes to achieve valuable outcomes, drawing on her earlier work with local government, and more recently with the 18 police forces which are partners in CPRL.

-This event is free to all who work in public services and to OU academics but cancellation within 48 hours will incur a charge of £50.
+This event was free to all who work in public services and to OU academics.